OOP2018/threads-KameriiJ/README.md

 answer the questions (1.1 - 1.3)

+	1.1) The total should be 0 (add & subtract).
+		 It isn't always the same because counter is unsynchronize object.
+		 There are 2 processes that run in the same time(thread0 and thread1).
+		 When the CPU computes the result, it doesn't have the same pattern to compute the result in everytime.
+So, the total of counter that be used in the processes will not the real total of thread0 or thread1.

+	1.2) (1) -> 0.017682 sec
+		 (2) -> 0.017732 sec
+		 (3) -> 0.016559 sec

 ## 2. Implications for Multi-threaded Applications

 How might this affect real applications?

+	There are many customers deposit, withdraw, or transfer money in the same time and it will run with the error results that be called from the counter.

 ## 3. Counter with ReentrantLock

 answer questions 3.1 - 3.4

+	3.1) The most results are possitive number and it isn't always 0.
+		 (1) -> 0.207213 sec
+		 (2) -> 0.210054 sec
+		 (3) -> 0.206850 sec

+	3.2) The results are differnt from problem1 because of Lock that use with the counter.
+		 It makes the threads call the total after another one set the new total value of counter.
+		 So, it doesn't have case that the threads call the same total value in the same time.

+	3.3)

+	3.4)

 ## 4. Counter with synchronized method